 Did you know?

 While children, including very young children, can develop COVID-19, many of them have no symptoms.
 Those that do get sick tend to experience milder symptoms such as low-grade fever, fatigue, and cough.
-Some children have had severe complications, but this has been very rare.
+Further, transmission among or from students is uncommon.

 The Centers for Disease Control provides information on COVID-19 prevention, treatment and symptoms on the CDC website: https://www.cdc.gov/coronavirus/2019-ncov/about/index.html.